LilloBarilotto/WA1-Exam-GameWebsite/README.md

     ```
     - response code: `200`
     - response body content: More detailed info about the round, and the result point
-    - error response code: ` `500` if there is an error
+    - error response code: `422` if body content not valid ,`500` if there is an error
     ```
     {
           "id" : 1,